Suzuki Kizashi Insurance Rates

 Rates are averaged for all Suzuki Kizashi models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- High-risk drivers who tend to receive serious violations may be required to pay an average of $1,160 more each year than a safer driver
+- High-risk drivers that tend to have accidents or serious violations pay on average $1,160 more every year for car insurance

 Rate Tables and Charts